 Physicians interested in the Advanced Dermatology Residency Program at the University of Arizona may apply through the Electronic Residency Application Service (ERAS) and will be part of the National Resident Matching Program (NRMP).
-Qualifications for the application to the Fellowship Program include:
+Qualifications for the application to the Residency Program include:

 - The successful completion of medical school

 - U.S. Citizenship, valid residency, or J-1 visa.
 This program does not support H1-B visas

 - Graduates of foreign medical schools must have a standard ECFMG Certificate

 - All accepted candidate must obtain an Arizona postgraduate training permit

 Your ERAS application will require the following documentation:

 - Three letters of reference